 When Skanska removed an operator from the job site, C-1 generally fired the worker without requiring Skanska to provide an explanation for the removal.
 Several months into the contract, Skanska asked C-1 to replace Samuel Burt and another employee because of “personality issues.”
 Neely replaced these workers without being “clear . . . what the exact issues and/or problems were.”
 Removal from the site typically ended an operator’s employment with C-1, because C-1’s contracts with its laborers were job-specific.

 Applying the “joint employer” test to these facts, the court found that there was sufficient evidence that the contractor and subcontractor jointly employed the hoist operators and, thus, that the terminated hoist operator could bring claims of racial harassment and retaliatory termination against the general contractor.

 The materials available at the top of this race discrimination page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking: “What should I do …”, “I’m being discriminated against because I’m Black”, “my boss is discriminating against me because I’m African American” or “How do I …”, your best option is to contact an Ohio attorney to obtain advice with respect to race discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney Brian Spitz, or any individual attorney.